YAOJ-bioin/ppEffect/README.md

 Our package mainly contains three modules: Data, Evaluation, and Method.

 -   **Data** : A warehouse of ppDEGs from different species.
-We collected totally XXX gene sets, from 6 species and xxx tissues or organs.
+We collected totally 6 gene sets, from 4 species and 4 tissues or organs.
 All data can be easily obtained by using ***ppDEGs\_DB***.

 -   **Evaluation** : We bulit the function ***eval\_ppEffect*** to help